lorainelab/integrated-genome-browser/README.txt

 If you do not wish to use 'ant':

-Use any IDE to compile the java sources in these three directories, in this order:
+Use any IDE to compile the java sources in these directories, in this order:
 1)  genoviz_sdk/src
 2)  genometry/src
+3)  genometryImpl/src
-3)  igb/src
+4)  igb/src

 ----------------- RUNNING IGB -----------------------------